fooltowise/NeroNotes/Nero's Notes/Build Judgment.md

 What's actually going on is one of these paths requires short-term pain.
 And the other path leads to pain further out in the future.
 And what your brain is doing through conflict-avoidance is trying to push off the short-term pain.

 By definition, if the two are even and one has short-term pain, that path has long-term gain associated.
-With the law of compound interest, long-term gain is what you want to go forward.
+With the law of [[compound interest]], long-term gain is what you want to go forward.
 Your brain is overvaluing the side with the short-term happiness and trying to avoid the one with the short term pain.

 So you have to cancel the tendency out (it's a powerful subconscious tendency) by leaning into the pain.
 As you know, most of the gains in life come from suffering in the short term so you can get paid in the long term.